GENERAL PRIVACY STATEMENT

 Any information or records that are no longer needed will be disposed of in a secure way that protects the privacy of the individual (e.g. rendering documents unreadable by shredding them before secure disposal), and in accordance with any applicable legislation, organization policies and procedures.

 Protection of Information

-- All client, resident, volunteer, donor and employee files (including information on databases) will be safeguarded against unauthorized access.
+All participant, volunteer, donor and employee files (including information in databases) will be safeguarded against unauthorized access.
 All staff have a responsibility to ensure that access to areas where files are kept and used, is appropriately supervised and/or restricted.

 Staff and volunteers will only have access to records containing personal information when required to fulfil their duties.

 We respect donor and volunteer privacy, and we do not rent or sell our mailing lists.